sdemyanov/ConvNet/README.md

 - **mnist.m** - provides an example of training a convolutional network on MNIST dataset.
 The error after 5 epochs should be close to 1%.

-- **fcn.m** - provides an example of loading [pretrained weights](http://www.vlfeat.org/matconvnet/models/pascal-fcn32s-dag.mat) from MatConvNet and segmenting the images.
+- **fcn_test.m** - provides an example of loading [pretrained weights](http://www.vlfeat.org/matconvnet/models/pascal-fcn32s-dag.mat) from MatConvNet and segmenting the images.
 On the provided test set, which is smaller than the original PASCAL test set, the results should be (meanIU = 0.5188, pixelAccuracy = 0.8766, meanAccuracy = 0.6574).
 This is because one of the classes is not presented, so its IU is 0.

 **KNOWN ERRORS**